 Positive Psychology is a study of the basic human drive towards happiness.
 As a psychological construct, happiness includes numerous perspectives and attitudes - contentment, peacefulness, attainment of goals, health, wealth, spirituality, as well as cultural variations of its definition.
-This course will focus on the research associated with elements of positivism such as subjective well-being, personality traits associated with positivism, measurements of happiness. hardiness and mindfulness, cognitive styles of attribution and locus of control and, the physiology of emotion.
+This course will focus on the research associated with elements of positivism such as subjective well-being, personality traits associated with positivism, measurements of happiness, hardiness and mindfulness, cognitive styles of attribution and locus of control and, the physiology of emotion.
 Ultimately, students will learn about this field of Psychology, its complexities and its applications in both professional and personal contexts.
 Prerequisites: PSY 101, 30 credit hours.

-PSY 381 3 Evolutionary Psychology

-Evolutionary psychology is the scientific study of human nature, based on understanding the psychological adaptations we have evolved to cope with survival and reproductive challenges in prehistory.
+PSY 381 3 Evolutionary Psychology study of human nature, based on understanding the psychological adaptations we have evolved to cope with survival and reproductive challenges in prehistory.
 Topics covered include: human sexuality, aggression and warfare, status and prestige, social dominance, conflict between the sexes, parenting, family life, group cooperation, emotions, and psychopathology.
 As an emerging perspective in psychology, the evolutionary approach is already becoming a controversial and thought provoking source of new hypotheses, explanations, and research throughout many areas of psychology.
-Prerequisite: PSY 101 psychological research.
-The seminar also provides structured exercises designed to help students explore options for graduate study and to be prepared to make applications to graduate programs.
-This course is intended for departmental majors and is a prerequisite for PSY 497-498.
-This course is typically offered in the fall semester.
-Prerequisite: PSY 101 and permission of advisor.
+Prerequisite: PSY 101